Helene Schjerfbeck

 Schjerbeck's birthday, July 10, is Finland's national day for the painted arts.

 Early life

-Helena Sofia Schjerfbeck was born on July 10, 1862, in Helsinki, Finland (then an autonomous Grand-Duchy within the Russian Empire), to Svante Schjerfbeck (an office manager) and Olga Johanna (née Printz).
+Helena Sofia Schjerfbeck was born on July 10, 1862, in Helsinki, in the autonomous Grand-Duchy of Finland within the Russian Empire, to Svante Schjerfbeck (an office manager) and Olga Johanna (née Printz).
 She had one surviving brother, Magnus Schjerfbeck (1860–1933), who went on to become an architect.
-In 1866, when she was four she fell down some stairs injuring her hip, which prevented her from attending school and left her with a limp for the rest of her life.
-She showed talent at an early age, and, in 1873, by the time she was eleven she was enrolled at the Finnish Art Society School of Drawing.
+In 1866, aged 4, she fell down some stairs injuring her hip, which prevented her from attending school and left her with a limp for the rest of her life.
+She showed talent at an early age, and at eleven years old in 1873 she was enrolled at the Finnish Art Society School of Drawing.
 Her fees were paid by Adolf von Becker, who saw promise in her.
 At this school Schjerfbeck met Helena Westermarck.
-These two, and artist Maria Wiik and lesser known Ada Thilen had a close friendship during their lives.
+These two, and artist Maria Wiik and lesser-known Ada Thilén had a close friendship during their lives.